Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Is it better to stay in Durango or Cortez?

 It is better to stay in Durango than Cortez.
-Cortez is closer to Mesa Verde National Park, but Durango has many more options for tourists.
-There are a variety of hotels, restaurants, bars, and shops in Durango, as well as an inexpensive transit system.
-You’ll also be closer to attractions like the Narrow Gauge Railroad.
+Cortez is closer to Mesa Verde National Park, but Durango has many more attractions for tourists.
+There are also a variety of hotels, restaurants, bars, and shops in historic downtown Durango

-Hopefully, this has helped you narrow down where to stay in Durango.
-If you’ll be spending more time in the state, be sure to check out my guide to the best Colorado getaways!
+Thanks for reading!
+Leave me a comment if you have any questions.
+If you’ll be spending more time in the state, be sure to check out our guide on other great places to visit in Colorado next.

 How useful was this post?